surajshete/docker-microservice-setup/README.md

 Each service includes Micrometer + Zipkin tracing.
 You can track API calls via the Zipkin UI once services are running.

 ---
+## ✅ TODOs

+- ✅ Support bulk order placement in `order-service`
+- ✅ Fetch product price in `order-service`, calculate total, and return price as string
+- ⬜ Integrate Prometheus and Grafana for monitoring
+- ⬜ Add email provider support in `notification-service`
+- ⬜ Implement rate-limiting in `api-gateway`

+---
 ## 🤝 Contributing

 Feel free to fork the repo, raise issues or submit PRs for new features, bug fixes, or improvements!